lilliannguyen97/Portfolio/Portfolio/README.md

 Responsiveness/Attentiveness of Clinician
 * Not being heard or shown empathy

 >Jerry: “I felt no empathy and feelings from him in telehealth.”

 >Jerry: “He showed no validation for my feelings.
 He tried to normalize my feelings of COVID-19.
 He said, ‘Everyone is going through the same thing,’ which made me embarrassed.”

 >Jerry: “He tries to give advice without truly listening or trying to understand my situation.”

 >Jerry: “He was secretly eating by moving in and out of the frame and I could see him chewing.
 This was unprofessional and annoyed me.”

 Visual Cues

 * Clinician was distracted or not paying attention

+>Jerry: “He was distracted and looking around a lot.”

 * Lack of visual cues

+>Tina: “I can’t read the other person’s body language so there is more awkward stumbling.”

+>Tina: “There are lots of pauses and silences from both sides because I can’t read the social cues.”

+>Tina: “When there is silence, I am either waiting for her to think or ask questions.
+I can’t read the social cues so we have to move on to verbal cues and set more communication guidelines.”

 Trust/Bonds
 * The most defining factor of a counseling experience